jeongjin0/detector-cleanse/README.md

 ### Algorithm

-The image below represents the Detector Cleanse algorithm as outlined in the BadDet Appendix.
+The image below it the Detector Cleanse algorithm as outlined in the BadDet Appendix.

 ![Algorithm](imgs/algorithm.jpg)